ithemes/iThemes-Security/readme.txt

 * Some features can be problematic if you don't have enough RAM to support them.
 All my testing servers allocate 128MB to WordPress and usually don't have any other plugins installed.
 I have seen issues with file check and database backups failing on servers with 64MB or less of RAM, particularly if there are many other plugins being used.

 = Translations =
+* Bulgarian by <a href="http://arthlete.com/">Nikolay Kolev of Gymnastics and Bodyweight Tutorials</a>
 * French by <a href="http://www.sceric.net/">SCUDELLER Eric</a>
 * Hindi by <a href="http://outshinesolutions.com/">Outshine Solutions</a>
 * Lithuanian by <a href="http://www.host1free.com/">Vincent G</a>